awsdocs/amazon-ecs-developer-guide/doc_source/ecs-modifying-longer-id-settings.md

 **To modify the account settings for a specific IAM user or IAM role \(AWS CLI\)**

-Use one of the following commands and specify the Amazon Resource Name \(ARN\) of an IAM user, IAM role, or root user in the request to modify the account settings for a specific IAM user or IAM role\.
+Use one of the following commands and specify the ARN of an IAM user, IAM role, or root user in the request to modify the account settings for a specific IAM user or IAM role\.
 + [put\-account\-setting](https://docs.aws.amazon.com/cli/latest/reference/ecs/put-account-setting.html) \(AWS CLI\)

   ```